WILD FOODIES' HOME PAGE

 PORTION: small

 COMMENT: Perfectly named plant - the leaves taste like a combination of garlic and mustard.
 Two-year plant (biennial).
-Although seeds and roots are reported to be edible, to be on the safe side, some people only use young leaves before the plant flowers, and then cook the leaves, which reportedly minimizes cyanide content.
+Some people only use young leaves before the plant flowers, and then cook the leaves, which reportedly minimizes cyanide content.
 If used raw as a pesto, you may want to add bland greens like wild violet and mallow, particularly if you are a vegan and don't use dairy products.

 NUTRITION/MEDICINAL: The leaves are also believed to strengthen the digestive system.
 They are rich in vitamin C and A and medicinally was used for treating gangrene and ulcers.(2) Antiasthmatic; Antiscorbutic; Antiseptic; Deobstruent; Diaphoretic; Sternutatory; Vermifuge; Vulnerary.(1) https://www.outdoorapothecary.com/garlic-mustard-weed Garlic mustard weed is a member of the cruciferous vegetable group.
 It is high in vitamins C, A, and E. It also contains fiber, calcium, copper, iron, magnesium, and manganese.
 In short, garlic mustard weed is a nutritional powerhouse and an excellent healthy green vegetable.